Analog Devices (NASDAQ:ADI) Updates Q4 2022 Earnings Guidance

 Analog Devices (NASDAQ:ADI – Get Rating) updated its fourth quarter 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $2.47-$2.67 for the period, compared to the consensus earnings per share estimate of $2.50.
 The company issued revenue guidance of $3.05 billion-$3.25 billion, compared to the consensus revenue estimate of $3.11 billion.

-ADI has been the topic of a number of analyst reports.
-Deutsche Bank Aktiengesellschaft upped their price objective on Analog Devices from $165.00 to $170.00 and gave the stock a hold rating in a research note on Thursday, August 18th.
-Robert W. Baird reiterated an outperform rating and set a $220.00 price objective on shares of Analog Devices in a research note on Friday, August 19th.
-Oppenheimer reissued an outperform rating and set a $210.00 target price on shares of Analog Devices in a report on Friday, August 12th.
-Sanford C. Bernstein boosted their target price on Analog Devices to $200.00 and gave the stock an outperform rating in a report on Thursday, May 19th.
-Finally, Needham & Company LLC lowered Analog Devices from a buy rating to a hold rating in a report on Thursday, August 18th.
-Six analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has an average rating of Moderate Buy and a consensus price target of $196.61.
+Several research analysts have recently commented on the company.
+Deutsche Bank Aktiengesellschaft raised their price objective on Analog Devices from $165.00 to $170.00 and gave the stock a hold rating in a research note on Thursday, August 18th.
+Robert W. Baird restated an outperform rating and set a $220.00 price objective on shares of Analog Devices in a report on Friday, August 19th.
+Piper Sandler decreased their target price on Analog Devices from $210.00 to $190.00 and set an overweight rating for the company in a research report on Thursday, August 18th.
+Needham & Company LLC lowered Analog Devices from a buy rating to a hold rating in a research report on Thursday, August 18th.
+Finally, Bank of America dropped their price target on Analog Devices from $220.00 to $190.00 and set a buy rating on the stock in a research note on Wednesday, June 29th.
+Six analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, Analog Devices has a consensus rating of Moderate Buy and an average target price of $196.61.

 Analog Devices Price Performance